Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Evaluation

-We sampled 500 historical bug reports for both Rust and C++ compilers, and used them to construct prompts for \ourtool to invent and synthesize mutators.
-We then performed a statistical analysis of the synthesis outcomes.
+We classify mutators as valid or invalid based on whether they can be successfully compiled and correctly applied to all programs in our test suite.
 For Rust, \ourtool generated 64\% valid mutators (319 out of 500).
-Among invalid ones, 110 were filtered out for producing no observable mutations on the test suite, and 71 failed to compile after 10 rounds of refinement.
+Among the invalid ones, 110 were filtered out for producing no observable mutations on the test suite, and 71 failed to compile after 10 rounds of refinement.
 Notably, 397 of the Rust mutators required at least one round of refinement, with an average of 3.51 refinement iterations per mutator.
-On average, generating one valid Rust mutator consumed 14,969 input tokens and 3,694 output tokens, corresponding to \$0.074 each based on the GPT-4o pricing in 2025.

-For C++, \ourtool synthesized 403 valid mutators (81\%), while 9 were ineffective and 88 failed after 10 refinement attempts.
-Among these, 264 (52.8\%) required refinement, with an average of 2.48 iterations.
-The generation of each valid C++ mutator consumed an average of 22,276 input tokens and 2,500 output tokens, amounting to a cost of approximately \$0.080.
+For C++, \ourtool synthesized 403 valid mutators (81\%), while 9 had no effect agasint the test suite and 88 failed after 10 rounds of refinement attempts.
+Among these, 264 (52.8\%) required at least one attempt of refinement, with an average of 2.48 iterations.

-Overall, \ourtool achieved a higher success rate on C++ than on Rust, primarily due to C++'s more concise and high-level AST transformation APIs.
-In contrast, Rust's verbose, low-level visitor-based traversal increases the likelihood of failure.
-Importantly, since the entire synthesis process is fully automated and requires no human intervention, the cost of approximately \$0.08 per valid mutator is highly affordable and practical for large-scale use.
+We further manually analyze the characteristics of both valid and invalid mutators to better understand their behaviors.